03 Using R syntax

 ml_framework="pytorch"

 .
-If you do not change this argument
+If you do not change this argument,

 the framework you chose at the beginning is used.

-4 Text Embedding
+4 Text Embedding Models

 4.1 Introduction

 .
-This object
+This object contains all relevant

-numeric representation that can be used for machine learning.
+that can be used for machine learning.

 In aifedcuation, the transformation of raw texts into numbers is a separate step from downstream tasks such as classification.
 This is to reduce computational time on machines with low performance.
 By separating text embedding from other tasks, the text embedding has to be calculated only once and can be used for different tasks at the same time.
 Another advantage is that the training of the downstream tasks involves only the downstream tasks an not the parameters of the embedding model, making training less time-consuming, thus decreasing computational intensity.
 Finally, this approach allows the analysis of long documents by applying the same algorithm to different parts.